-- This program includes face-to-face and online learning components - Attendance at the program orientation session is mandatory - This program includes mandatory classroom days for theory and psychomotor skill acquisition and practice - Based on the availability of the practicum sites, students may have to travel or re-locate to anywhere in Alberta (and in some circumstances outside of Alberta) in order to complete their practica
+- Full-Time Intakes: - Fall - This program includes face-to-face and online learning components - Attendance at the program orientation session is mandatory - This program includes mandatory classroom days for theory and psychomotor skill acquisition and practice - Based on the availability of the practicum sites, students may have to travel or re-locate to anywhere in Alberta (and in some circumstances outside of Alberta) in order to complete their practica - Students require a personal computer with Internet access in order to complete the required courses.
+This must include a tablet (Apple or Android) with wi-fi capability to support the CompTracker system.
+Keyboards are advisable but not mandatory.
+Smartphones are not compatible with CompTracker

-- Graduates are prepared for careers in emergency medical services or on industrial sites in rural and urban settings throughout Canada, as well as internationally. - Completion of a Primary Care Paramedic or Emergency Medical Technician certificate program is one of the Admission requirements for the Advanced Care Paramedic (ACP) program at SAIT.
+Graduates are prepared for careers in emergency medical services or on industrial sites in rural and urban settings throughout Canada, as well as internationally.

+Completion of a Primary Care Paramedic or Emergency Medical Technician certificate program is one of the Admission requirements for the Advanced Care Paramedic (ACP) program at SAIT.